Lightning-AI/litgpt/tutorials/pretrain.md

 &nbsp;

 > [!NOTE]
-> This approach assumes that you have already cleaned the text files, for example, removing any unwanted characters and inserting beginning-of-sequence and end-of-sequence tokens if applicable.
+> This approach adds a beginning-of-sequence token at the beginning of each text file.
+However, it otherwise assumes that you have already cleaned the text files, for example, removing any unwanted characters and inserting beginning-of-sequence and end-of-sequence tokens if applicable in case a text file conists of multiple documents.

 &nbsp;